Greensboro City Councill; Allen Johnson's "National Guard” Editorial that Shafted Carla Franklin

 Allen Johnson and the News & Record have done their job.
 They sensationalized a single candidate forum question about federal troops into a front-page story, framing it as the ultimate litmus test for local leadership.
-But in doing so, they have made a more compelling case for robust voter participation than they have about the candidates themselves.

 1. The Media Has Decided What’s Important For You; You Must Decide For Yourself.

 The editorial insists the question was “not especially remarkable,” yet devoted significant space to analyzing the answers and, most pointedly, the “conspicuous silences.”
 By declaring “What could be more local than troops on city streets?” and highlighting the dramatic, historical context of 1969, the paper has placed this hypothetical crisis at the center of the election.
 This is a choice.
 It elevates a single, dramatic moment over the complex, ongoing work of governance.
-Your vote is the only way to refocus the campaign on the issues you care about, whether that’s taxes, garbage and loose leaf collection, housing or public safety.

 2. They’ve Framed Nuance as Failure.

 The four candidates who declined to answer (Perkins, Franklin, Ignac, and Smith) were not celebrated for thoughtful caution.
 Their “nonanswers were telling,” and their call was labeled “curious.”
 The message is clear; give us a soundbite or be prepared for a headline questioning your judgment.
-A primary vote is the public’s chance to reward substance over soundbites and show value in the candidates detailed plans over the ability to give a snappy “Hell no” to a hypothetical.

 3. The Editorial Itself Proves the Distraction is the Point.

 Johnson admits that “there are so many other ways” candidates affect our lives, listing “local tax rates to zoning disputes... homelessness, a housing shortage and chronic poverty.”
 Yet, the paper chose to lead with the troop question.
 He even acknowledges that the candidates “should be evaluated on more than their answers (or lack thereof) to one question.”
 This contradiction reveals the core problem; media incentives often prioritize drama over depth.
 The forum “stirred some useful discussions,” but more importantly, it “generated a front-page headline.”

-Voting is the ultimate corrective to this, a tangible action that forces the political and media class to pay attention to what actually decided the election.
+The piece laments that “voters seem more inclined to have opinions than to cast votes.”
 The News & Record ends by stating, “If you weren’t paying attention before, maybe you are now.”

 TBS, a critical poem I sent to our to local press on October 1st, pointing out how they are failing the public by keeping most uninformed;